Master of Divinity/Master of Ministry (M.Div./M.Min.)

 - Writing, which focuses on Quakers’ understanding of writing as public ministry.

-ESR Access students focus on overall competency in ministry rather than a specific emphasis.
-Students receive academic training that supports a wide range of interests.
+In addition, students can develop their own emphasis in consultation with the faculty as long as this emphasis can be supported by the areas of expertise of the School's faculty.
+Students may also choose to focus on overall competency in ministry rather than a specific emphasis.
+In this case, students receive academic training that supports a wide range of interests.
 A required internship provides each student with practical training that supports the form of ministry the student has chosen.

 Requirements for Transfer Students

 ESR welcomes students who elect to transfer to our M.Div./M.Min. program from other seminaries.
-Residency requirements require that at least 27 of the 84 required semester hours be completed at ESR.
-This must include the SC 380 Comprehensive Seminar and Supervised Ministry.
+Residency requirements require that at least 24 of the 75 required semester hours be completed at ESR.
+Courses completed at ESR must include the capstones Comprehensive Seminar and Supervised Ministry.